tweber-ill/ill_mirror-takin2-mnsi/README.md

-# Skyrmion and helical dynamics in MnSi
+# Skyrmion, helical, and field-polarised magnon dynamics in MnSi

 ## Description
 This is the supplementary source code to the paper *Topological magnon band structure of emergent Landau levels in a skyrmion lattice*.

-The code contains a *Takin* plugin module and its helper tools.
+The code contains a [*Takin*](https://doi.org/10.5281/zenodo.4117437) plugin module and its helper tools.
 The module calculates the dispersion and the dynamical structure factor for the helimagnetic, the field-polarised, and the skyrmion phase of MnSi.

 The development repository can be found here: